Loews Corporation

 Loews Corporation is an American conglomerate headquartered in New York City.
-The company's majority-stake holdings include CNA Financial Corporation, Boardwalk Pipeline Partners, Loews Hotels and Altium Packaging.
+The company's majority-stake holdings include CNA Financial Corporation, Boardwalk Pipelines, Loews Hotels and Altium Packaging.

-The corporation positions itself as a value investor with a long-term focus.
-In recent years, Loews has also allocated significant capital for share buybacks.
-In the three years preceding December 31, 2012, Loews spent $1.3 billion repurchasing shares.
-Between 1971 and 2020, the corporation reduced its shares outstanding from 1.3 billion shares to 291 million shares.
+Loews positions itself as a value investor with a long-term focus.
+The company has allocated significant capital for share buybacks, spending $1.3 billion on share repurchases in the three years ending December 31, 2012.
+Between 1971 and 2020, Loews reduced its shares outstanding from 1.3 billion to 291 million.